v2sCollections/City-of-Dreams/City of Dreams (LITE)/(LITE)README.md

 ## ![](https://s12.gifyu.com/images/IMMERSION.png)

 - Adds the animation you see when you first pick up a weapon, configurable in the game.
-- Virtual Atelier adds an in-game store you can access from any computer in the game to buy weapons,cyberwar, clothes, drugs, vehicles and more.
+- Virtual Atelier adds an in-game store you can access from any computer in the game to buy weapons,cyberwar, clothes, drugs, vehicles, and more.
 - In-game torch.
 - Game time tweaks to make days and nights twice as long.
 - Vendors now show their real names.